Comparing A Dental Assistant Vs Dental Hygienist

 Dental Hygienists

-The U.S. Bureau of Labor Statistics revealed that there were about 226,400 dental hygienists in the country as of 2019.
+The U.S. Bureau of Labor Statistics revealed about 226,400 dental hygienists in the country as of 2019.
 Most of these (about 93%) worked in dentists’ offices, while the remaining were spread between offices of physicians and government institutions.

-It is possible to work part-time or full-time as a dental hygienist, but most work part-time.
+Working part-time or full-time as a dental hygienist is possible, but most work part-time.

 Dental Assistant